FMLA & Protected Leaves

-In addition to protected leaves that apply nationally, eligible employees in California have the right to take time off work for pregnancy-related disabilities, to donate an organ or bone marrow, to help sick relatives, to serve in the military, or to deal with family, medical, or personal matters.
+In addition to protected leaves that apply nationally, eligible employees in California have the right to take time off work for multiple reasons.
+These can include pregnancy-related disabilities, to donate an organ or bone marrow, to help sick relatives, to serve in the military, or to deal with family, medical, or personal matters.

-California Leave Laws protect employees from unlawful discrimination, harassment or retaliation as a result of requesting or taking protected leave.
+California’s Leave Laws protect employees from unlawful discrimination, harassment, or retaliation as a result of requesting or taking protected leave.
 Employees have a right to take these kinds of leaves, and employers cannot take certain actions just because you exercised that right.

-If your employer has retaliated against you because you requested or took a medical leave of absence, contact our skilled California employment law attorneys at Davtyan Law Firm today to discuss your legal options.
+Contact our skilled California protected leave lawyers at Davtyan Law Firm today to discuss your legal options.

-Types of Protected Leave in CA
+Types of Protected Leave in California

 Employees have certain personal needs that must be considered by their employers.
 California Laws were developed with the needs of the employee in mind.
 The state of California has some of the most generous leave laws in the country, making California employees some of the most protected employees in the nation in terms of taking time off work.
 The typical California employer will likely have to abide by most of these laws.
 The following are some of the leaves available to eligible California employees under state and federal laws:

 Family and Medical Leave Act (FMLA)

-- California Family Rights Act (CFRA)
+California Family Rights Act (CFRA)

-- New Parent Leave Act
+New Parent Leave Act

-- Military Service
+Military Service Leave

-- School Activities and Appearance
+School Activities and Appearance Leave

-- Crime Victims
+Crime Victims Leave

-- Jury Duty and Witness
+Jury Duty and Witness Leave

-- Organ and Bone Marrow Donation
+Organ and Bone Marrow Donation Leave

-What Is FMLA Leave?
+What Is FMLA or Sick Leave?

 FMLA leave is the most common type of protected leave.
-The Family and Medical Leave Act (FMLA) allows an employee to take protected leave for a serious health condition or the serious health condition of a family member, spouse or domestic partner.
+The Family and Medical Leave Act (FMLA) allows an employee to take protected leave for a serious health condition or the serious health condition of a family member, spouse, or domestic partner.
 Employees are allowed to take up to 12 weeks of medical leave for these reasons.
 Your employer must abide by The FMLA if their business employs at least 50 employees.
 If you think you have been illegally denied your rights under The Family Medical Leave Act, call an experienced attorney to discuss your case.

-Laws Prohibiting Discrimination & Retaliation
+Laws Prohibiting Employer Discrimination & Retaliation

 The most important component of California leave laws is the fact that these laws are “protected.”
 This means that a California employer is required to rehire eligible employees who take a medical leave or other leave of absence to their previous position or to a similar position at the end of their leave.
 After all, there is little point in an employee taking a “leave of absence” if they won’t be able to return to their job when the leave is over.

 - Wrongful termination